bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 Chunking is a technique used to process large files by dividing them into smaller, more manageable pieces (chunks), by specifying chunk size and partitioning scheme.
+For example, setting this to 1,000,000 will chunk input files with more than 1 million variants into multiple files, each containing up to 1 million variants (only if the input file contains more than 1 million variants).
+Setting this to '#CHROM' will partition the input file by chromosome.
 This approach allows each chunk to be processed independently, reducing memory usage, disk usage (duckDB swap), and can help prevent crashes or slowdowns due to memory constraints.
 Once all chunks are processed, the results are merged to produce the final output.

 This method is particularly useful for handling large datasets or files that would otherwise be too resource-intensive to process in one go (such as low memory, or data particularly huge due to extensive annotation).
 However, splitting, processing, and merging chunks can introduce additional computational overhead, may mislead with some calculations (due to not covering the full region of interest, such as all variants of a gene for compound heterozygote calculation), and can not apply full data features (such as statistics).
 Moreover, the order of data can change during the chunking-merging process.

+Specifically, the 'parquet' chunking mode will split the input file ino multiple parquet files.
+Another 'duckdb' chunking mode will not split the input file, but will load data into an intermadiate duckDB storage file, reducing memory usage and duckDB swap, and reserving memory to tools and processes.

 To enable chunking, include the `chunking` section in the parameters JSON file.
 This section includes parameters to enable chunking, define